f-corvaro/42.common_core/01-ft_printf/README.md

 <p align="justify">

 This assignment is made with the purpose of write a library that contains ft_printf(), a function that will mimic the original printf() from libc.
 I will use the libft library with the purpose of recreate my own library for the next projects.
 An in-depth study is about the variadic functions.
+Furthermore, you need to understand how to include a static library in another.

 <p>
 <br>